After chatting with a friend the other day, I realized something: my “sexy” complex has faded away and I didn’t even notice.

 The sexy complex was definitely reinforced a million times over and it became both something I found myself leaning on and trapped by.
 If I was specifically going out I’d dress a certain way not necessarily because I liked it, but because I felt it was the only thing I could actually pull off.
 In high school I would fluctuate between caring and not caring about my appearance all the time, but the mentality never really changed.
 Part of me thinks I went back and forth so much maybe because I was rebelling/didn’t like that my body was my only selling point (

 but I’m no professional).
 My girlfriends would tease about how I was the sexy one or the exotic one meanwhile I found out most of my guy friends would have sex with me, but wouldn’t date me…Let’s just say high school wasn’t much of a dating period for me, haha.

-As I got older it began even more cemented in how I viewed myself: the girl who was good for a short time but no one ever wanted to settle down with- maybe a lay or light dating, but never anything more.
+As I got older it became even more cemented in how I viewed myself: the girl who was good for a short time but no one ever wanted to settle down with- maybe a lay or light dating, but never anything more.
 A concoction of failed relationship attempts, compliments focusing on the physical, friends sexualizing my friendships with men, and who knows what else left me in this weird state.
-I could accept my situation also being keenly aware my appeal didn’t climb above my neck.
+I could accept my situation while also being keenly aware my appeal didn’t climb above my neck.

 Then something happened.